Pregnancy and herpes

-Right after birth (postpartum) from kissing or having other contact with someone who has herpes mouth sores
+- Right after birth (postpartum) from being kissed or having other contact with someone who has herpes mouth sores

-Some people have had herpes infections in the past, but were not aware of it.
-These people, not knowing that they have herpes, may pass it to their baby.
+Some women have had herpes infections in the past, but are not aware of it, and may pass the virus to their baby.

 Herpes may only appear as a skin infection.
 Small, fluid-filled blisters (vesicles) may appear.
-These blisters rupture, crust over, and finally heal, often leaving a mild scar.
+These blisters break, crust over, and finally heal.
+A mild scar often remains.

-Herpes infection may also spread throughout the body (called disseminated herpes).
+Herpes infection may also spread throughout the body.
+This is called disseminated herpes.
 In this type, the herpes virus can affect many different parts of the body.

 Herpes infection in the brain is called herpes encephalitis